Polarsteps vs Google Maps 2026: Journal or Navigator?

 | Founded | 2015 | 2005 |

 Polarsteps remembers your trip.
 Google Maps runs it.
-That is the whole comparison, and it is why pitting them against each other is slightly unfair: they are not trying to do the same thing.
+That is the whole comparison, and it is why pitting them against each other is a little unfair.
+They are not trying to do the same thing.
 One quietly logs where you went and turns it into a keepsake.
 The other tells you where to turn next.

 For documenting and sharing a journey, Polarsteps wins outright.
-Automatic GPS tracking, a map-and-photo diary, a follower feed, and printable books are things Google Maps does not do.
-For navigation, transit, and finding places, Google Maps wins outright.
-Turn-by-turn directions and offline maps are not what Polarsteps is for.
-Both are free, so the choice is purely about which job you need done.
+Automatic GPS tracking, a map-and-photo diary, a follower feed, printable books, none of which Google Maps does.
+For directions, transit, and finding places, Google Maps wins outright.
+Turn-by-turn routing and offline maps are not what Polarsteps is for.
+Both are free, so the only question is which job you need done.

 Record the trip vs run the trip

-Polarsteps is built around one clever idea: you should not have to do anything to capture your trip.
-It tracks your location automatically in the background, draws your route on a map, and slots in your photos and notes as you go, producing a timeline you can look back on or print.
+Polarsteps is built around one clever idea: capturing your trip should take no effort.
+It tracks your location in the background, draws your route on a map, and slots in your photos and notes as you go.
+What you get is a timeline you can look back on or print.
 The appeal is memory, not utility.

 Google Maps is pure utility.
-It does not care where you have been; it cares about getting you to the next place efficiently, by car, transit, or foot, with reviews and hours for everything along the way.
-The reason these two pair so well is that you can leave Polarsteps tracking silently while you live inside Google Maps to actually move around.
+It does not care where you have been.
+It cares about getting you to the next place fast, by car or transit or foot, with reviews and hours for everything on the way.
+That is why these two pair so well.
+You leave Polarsteps tracking silently and live inside Google Maps to actually move around.

 What we looked for

-We compared the two on the criteria that separate a journal from a navigator:
+We compared the two on the criteria that separate a journal from a way to get around:

 - Trip documentation.
 Does the app capture and visualize where you went?

-- Navigation and transit.
-Turn-by-turn directions and getting around.
+- Directions and transit.
+Turn-by-turn routing and getting around.

 - Offline behavior.
 What works without a connection?